tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 == The problems with Federated Subscriptions

+#text(size: 16pt)[
 - Lack of transport standardisation has led to fragmentation:
+  #pause
   - WebSockets (HTTP/1.1)
     - Subprotocols with protocol negotiation
       ```
       Sec-WebSocket-Version: 13
       Sec-WebSocket-Protocol: graphql-ws, graphql-transport-ws
       ```
+      #pause
     - Init payloads are not headers
     // you have to think about just like header forwarding, but separate, and more complicated with the mappings
+      #pause
   - SSE (HTTP/2 and 3)
-  - Multipart
+  - Multipart#pause
-- One connection between the Gateway and the relevant subgraph per subscribed client, even when they all subscribe to the same events
+- One connection between the Gateway and the relevant subgraph per subscribed client, even when they all subscribe to the same events#pause
 - Multi-protocol subscriptions
+]

 == Multi-protocol subscriptions